wifiknight45/lexicon_locksmith/README.md

 ## Lexicon Locksmith - Wordle Combinations Finder

 A powerful, intelligent Python script that helps you solve Wordle puzzles by filtering possible word combinations based on your guesses and feedback.
 Perfect for Wordle enthusiasts who want to improve their game strategy.
+Please note this Readme.md is geared for the python script but there are also versions in C# and Visual Basic etc.

 ## Features

-Accurate Word Filtering - Handles complex scenarios including duplicate letters Comprehensive Dictionary - 500+ common 5-letter English words Smart Suggestions - AI-powered recommendations for your next guess based on letter frequency analysis Fast Performance - Efficient filtering algorithm processes possibilities instantly Clean Interface - Formatted output with clear visual indicators Real-time Feedback - See remaining possibilities after each guess Robust Error Handling - Validates input and provides helpful error messages
+Accurate Word Filtering - Handles complex scenarios including duplicate letters

+Comprehensive Dictionary - 500+ common 5-letter English words

+Smart Suggestions - AI-powered recommendations for your next guess based on letter frequency analysis

+Fast Performance - Efficient filtering algorithm processes possibilities instantly

+Clean Interface - Formatted output with clear visual indicators

+Real-time Feedback - See remaining possibilities after each guess

+Robust Error Handling - Validates input and provides helpful error messages

-Quick Start
+## Quick Start

 ## Prerequisites

 Python 3.6 or higher